Kharacternyk/pacwall/README.rst

 For some setups, e.g. XFCE, there are no example hooks.
 Furthermore, the example hooks can have bugs.
 You can verify that ``pacwall`` itself works fine by examining the image that it has generated at ``~/.cache/pacwall/pacwall.png``.

+..[*] If you use the standard ``hsetroot`` hook along with a ``systemd`` unit listed below, you may notice that the background image (the package graph) disappears if the unit triggers while your screen is turned off (typically due to DPMS timeout).
+This can be fixed by using the ``/usr/share/pacwall/examples/hook/hsetroot-dpms`` hook instead.
+However, on multi-display systems, this may cause undesired stretching of the graph over multiple screens.

 -----
 Usage